-The derivative liabilities were valued as of September 30, 2021 using the Black Scholes Model with the following assumptions:
+The derivative liabilities are recorded as liabilities at September 30, 2021 using the greater of the minimum value or the Black Scholes Model with the following assumptions.
+As of September 30, 2021, the derivative liabilities are recorded at their minimum value.